 A reputable breeder, on the other hand, will be more suspicious of you that you are of him.
 His goal is to make the breed healthier and better, and that means finding good homes for his pups.

-If he decides that you are a fit for his pup, he will teach you about the breed everything he knows.
+If he decides that you are a fit for his pup, he will teach you everything he knows about the breed.

 Also, he will give you great advice about taking care of the puppy, as well as all the medical paperwork that proves the parents were healthy and that the genes are great.